 For example, the sons of Jonadab kept passing down his instructions to them even when he was no more with them

 The words of Jonadab the son of Rechab, which he commanded his sons, not to drink wine, are performed; for to this day they drink none, and obey their father’s commandment.
 But although I have spoken to you, rising early and speaking, you did not obey Me – John 35:14 (NKJV).

 Our words really affect others.
 Many have committed suicide or failed in life because they didn’t hear the right words.
 Therefore, knowing the effects of our words, casually or seriously spoken, we need to weigh our words before we release them on any person.
 And as King Solomon said in Proverbs 25:11, “A word fitly spoken is like apples of gold in pictures of silver.”

 How else can our words affect others?

-P.S If you enjoyed this post make sure you enter your email address here for free email updates
+Do share this post.
+If you enjoyed this post make sure you enter your email address here for free email updates.